xiaopao2025/OneDollarDCAE/README.md

 # OneDollarDCAE

-OneDollarDCAE is a cutting-edge decentralized finance (DeFi) smart contract built on Ethereum.
+OneDollarDCAE is a cutting-edge decentralized finance (DeFi) smart contract built on Arbitrum.
 It empowers users to automate dollar-cost averaging (DCA) investments with USDC, while earning rewards in WETH through dynamic and transparent mechanisms.
 Designed for efficiency, scalability, and user engagement, OneDollarDCAE integrates advanced features like investment batching, token rewards, and burn mechanics to incentivize long-term participation.

 ## Introduction